geda/hx711-lopy/README.md

 ### hx711 = HX711(data_pin, clock_pin, spi_clk, gain=128)

-This is the SPI constructor. data_pin is the SPI ;ISO, clock_pin the SPI MOSI. spi_clk bust assigned but will be be used.
+This is the SPI constructor. data_pin is the SPI MISO, clock_pin the SPI MOSI. spi_clk must be assigned but will be be used.
 Input-only pins must not be used for clock_pin and spi_clk. gain is the setting of gain and channel of the load cell amplifier.
 The default value of 128 also selects channel A.